sdnfv/openNetVM/tools/Pktgen/README.md

 #### Welcome to the installation guide for [Pktgen](https://pktgen-dpdk.readthedocs.io/en/latest/getting_started.html).
 Pktgen is a high performance traffic generator app built on [DPDK](http://dpdk.org/).

-This guide is assuming that you already have openNetVM installed on your machine.
-If not, please follow the ONVM [installation guide](https://github.com/sdnfv/openNetVM/blob/master/docs/Install.md).
+This guide assumes that you already have openNetVM installed on your machine.
+If you do not, please follow the [ONVM installation guide](https://github.com/sdnfv/openNetVM/blob/master/docs/Install.md).

-For further information regarding Pktgen configuration or set up, please visit the [ONVM Pktgen Wiki page](https://github.com/sdnfv/openNetVM/wiki/Packet-generation-using-Pktgen).
+For further information regarding Pktgen configuration or set up, please refer to the [ONVM Pktgen Wiki page](https://github.com/sdnfv/openNetVM/wiki/Packet-generation-using-Pktgen).

 ----------